Tag Archives: tooth discoloration

 Scrupulous oral hygiene practices, including regular brushing and flossing, as well as two professional cleanings per year, are the best way to keep your teeth white.
 You can also have them professionally whitened in our office or with a take-home bleaching system.
 To make sure your teeth stay as white as possible, though, it is important to pay attention to your diet.
-Here are some of the most notorious tooth discoloring foods and beverages.
+Here are some of the most notorious foods and beverages that cause tooth discoloration.

 Dark berries are excellent for your health, but carry a risk of staining your teeth.
 Among the worst stain inducers are raspberries, blueberries, cranberries, and blackberries.
 Fortunately, though, you don’t need to cut dark berries out of your diet.
 Instead, drink plenty of plain water right after consuming them or drinking their juice, and follow up with a dairy product to neutralize their acids.